mattparker/playbookdoc/README.md

 ## Usage

 To get it you'll need to clone this repo somewhere.
+You'll also need php 5.4+ on your system, but there are no other dependencies (unless you want to run the unit tests, you'll need phpunit).
+I know python would be more appropriate but I've not got the time right now.

 Then, from within the directory where your playbooks and stuff are, create a docs/ directory, and then you can run

 ```bash

 $ /path/to/ansibledocrepo/ansibledoc.php
 ```

 and it'll put a bunch of html files there.
+You can specify input directory using the `-i` option and the output directory with the `-o` option.

-However, you'll need some docblocks in your playbooks (and anything else that's a yaml file, at any depth).
+However, you'll need some docblocks in your playbooks (and anything else that's a yaml file, at any depth), else the output won't be very exciting.

 ## Docblocks